enspiral-dev-academy/community/code-of-conduct/code-of-conduct.md

 This policy is licensed under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license.
 It is public domain, no credit and no open licensing of your version is required.

-This anti-harassment policy is based on the [example policy from the Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), created by the Ada Initiative and other volunteers.
+This anti-harassment policy is based on the [example policy from the Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), created by the Ada Initiative and other volunteers, and the [Alterconf Code of Conduct](http://www.alterconf.com/code-of-conduct)

-This policy is based on several other policies, including the Ohio LinuxFest anti-harassment policy, written by Esther Filderman, Beth Lynn Eicher, and the Con Anti-Harassment Project.
-Mary Gardiner, Valerie Aurora, Sarah Smith, and Donna Benjamin generalized the policies and added supporting material.
-Many members of LinuxChix, Geek Feminism, and other groups contributed to this work.